Is the SF State School of Design the same thing as the former SF State Design and Industry Department?

 Can I use one of the Advanced Placement (ROP) courses I took in high school as one of my prerequisite pre-major courses?

 Advanced Placement courses may be used only if SF State has given you credit for that on your Advanced Standing Evaluation (ASE), your SF State transfer credit list or the new Academic Progress Report (APR) as a college level course.
-To confirm whether your course is acceptable, please contact the SF State Student Advising Center and confirm this prior to listing it on your application.
+To confirm whether your course is acceptable, please contact the SF State Student Advising Center and confirm this.

 I know I am interested in design, but I don't know whether I should apply to Industrial Design or Visual Communication Design.
 What's the difference?